tomerOko/atom/DEVELOPMENT.md

 4. Select "Debug with Nodemon" or "Debug TypeScript Backend"

 ### AI Service Debugging
-The AI service has debugging configurations in `ai-service/.vscode/launch.json`:
+The AI service has debugging configurations in `image-analysis/.vscode/launch.json`:
 - **Debug AI Service**: Uses virtual environment Python
 - **Debug AI Service (System Python)**: Uses system Python

 To debug:
-1. Open VS Code in the `ai-service` directory
+1. Open VS Code in the `image-analysis` directory
 2. Ensure the virtual environment is created (`python3 -m venv .venv`)
 3. Set breakpoints in your Python code
 4. Press `F5` or use the Debug panel